poga/lua53-notes/src/table.md

 // nums[i] = number of keys 'k' where 2^(i - 1) < k <= 2^i
 ```

-Then, `rehash` try to make sure each part contains about the half of the all integer keys.
+Then, `rehash` try to make sure the array part part contains at least half of all integer keys.
 Here's the pseudo code:

 ```
 1. count keys in the array part, save to nums